DocsScript Studio › Character detail panel: chips, basic info, custom fields, more sections

 • Occupation

-Basic info area (i18n confirmed)
+Basic info

-5 structured fields + 1 free-form:
+4 structured fields + 1 long-text:

-Want (external) / Need (internal)
+Want (External) / Need (Internal)

-The script-theory Want vs Need dichotomy:
+The screenwriting Want vs Need dichotomy:

-• Want (external): what the character thinks they want; the surface goal
+• Want (External): what the character thinks they want; the surface goal

 Example: